MaxArt2501/p-slides/readme.md

 | `strike`    | `background-size`                                      | `--effect-color: red`<br>`--strike-width: 0.2em`                     | Draws a line over the element (sets `position: relative` on the element and uses `::before`)                                                                                                                                                                    |
 | `zoom`      | `scale`                                                | `--scale-from: 0`<br>`--scale-to: 1`                                 | Scales the element from a given level to a given level                                                                                                                                                                                                          |

-If you want to be somewhat semantic, when combining effects you can add conjunctions like in `effect="reveal and fade"` or `effect="spin + zoom"`.
+If you want to be somewhat semantic, when combining effects you can add conjunctions like in `p-effect="reveal and fade"` or `p-effect="spin + zoom"`.

 #### Effect variants